-Future of Interaction
+Toward a Future of Interaction Enhancement of Immigration Administration

-Immigration Examinations at the port of Entry Enhancement of Immigration Administration Connection and interaction with the world will become more active with the Tokyo Olympic and Paralympic Games The Ministry of Justice is advancing efforts so that Japan can welcome foreign visitors safely and efficiently to Japan.
+Connection and interaction with the world will become more active with the Tokyo Olympic and Paralympic Games coming up in 2020.
+The Ministry of Justice is advancing efforts so that Japan can welcome foreign visitors safely and efficiently to Japan.